MetaMask/metamask-docs/docs/guide/provider-migration.md

 ::: danger Deadline
 All of these changes are shipping on **November 16, 2020**.

-If your web3 site relies on any of these features, it will break when they are removed unless you migrate.
+If your web3 site relies on any of these features, it may break when these changes are made unless you migrate.
 :::

 As noted in the [Ethereum Provider documentation](./ethereum-provider.html#upcoming-breaking-changes), on **November 16, 2020**, we are shipping breaking changes to our provider API and removing our injected `window.web3`.